-Every step of international marketing needs to be considered carefully, as doing business overseas comes with many different requirements
+Every step of international marketing needs to be considered carefully because your customers overseas have very different requirements

 Proving a big success nationally can make business owners hungry to expand further and while approaching the international market is something many businesses have the capacity for, it is important to look at factors that influence the success of trying to "go global" too soon.